 With so many different styles of garden furniture available, how can you decide which set is going to be right for your outdoor space?

-We’ve used out garden expertise to select the five main things that we think are most important when choosing your garden furniture:
+We’ve used our garden expertise to select the five main things that we think are most important when choosing your garden furniture:

 The space you’ve selected for your furniture should be level and away from any outdoor hazards.
-By measuring the total area you’ll have a good idea of the space that’s available for your furniture and this will dictate the size of the furniture that you can fit there.
-It’s tempting to go for the largest set you can accommodate, but you’ll need to make sure that you and your guests will also have enough room to safely walk around it and are able to pull out or recline chairs if necessary.
+Measure the total area and then you’ll have a good idea of the space that’s available for your furniture and what sized pieces will be able to practically fit there.
+It’s tempting to go for the largest set you can accommodate, but you’ll need to make sure that you leave enough room to comfortably walk around it and are able to pull out or recline chairs if necessary.

-Once you have your area planned out you’ll see that we have something to suit every space, from little bistro sets, to large dining sets and outdoor sofas.
+Once you have your area planned out you’ll see that we have something to suit every type of space, from little bistro sets, to large dining sets and outdoor sofas.

 2 seater sets

-Sometimes known as bistro sets this combination of a small table and two chairs are a compact and cosy choice when you’re limited on space, and are perfect for balconies.
-They’re often foldable or stackable so you can enjoy a table for two when you need it and more space when you don’t.
+Sometimes known as bistro sets, this combination of a small table and two chairs are a compact and cosy choice when you’re limited on space.
+Perfect for balconies, they’re often foldable or stackable so you can enjoy a table for two when you need it and more space when you don’t.

 4, 6, and 8 seater tables and chairs

-Garden dining sets come in similar sizes to their indoor counterparts and depending on the space you have available and the number of guests you want to have you can choose between versions with 4, 6 or 8 seats.
-If you’re planning to do some outdoor dining, look towards getting a table and an appropriate number of matching chairs but you can add more if you want to.
+Garden dining sets come in similar sizes to their indoor counterparts.
+Depending on the space you have available and the number of guests you’re planning to invite round, you can choose between versions with 4, 6 or 8 seats.
+If you’re planning to do some outdoor dining, look towards getting a table and an appropriate number of matching chairs – rattan garden table and chair sets are a popular choice.
 If you’re looking for a similarly sized set with a more informal feel you could also try a bench set, ideal for relaxed alfresco dining.